-Something Human opens Third Friday, July 15 in the Cameron Gallery
+Dissection of Color opens Third Friday, September 16 in the Cameron Gallery

-Something Human will be on exhibit from July 15 through August 13.
-An opening reception will be held on Friday, July 15 from 6-9 PM.
+Dissection of Color will be on exhibit from September 16 through October 15.
+An opening reception will be held on Friday, September 16 from 6-9 PM.
 The evening’s festivities include light snacks and drinks, as well as free art making in the Make N Take Room.
 This event is free and the public is warmly welcomed.

 The Cameron Gallery is our in-house art gallery dedicated to showcasing local artists who are using reclaimed materials in their work.

 Gallery openings feature complimentary beverages and snacks and free art-making in the Make-N-Take room.
 Openings are held on the third Friday of the month, from 6 to 9 pm, in conjunction with Downtown Durham’s Third Friday cultural activities.